National Adoption Day

 On November 18, 2000, the coalition and the Freddie Mac Foundation encouraged seven cities to open their courts on or around the Saturday before Thanksgiving to finalize and celebrate adoptions from foster care.

-Today, policymakers, practitioners and advocates collaborate to plan these annual, one-day events in 400 cities across the United States and to date, the dreams of more than 70,000 children in foster care have come true as part of National Adoption Day events.
+Today, policymakers, practitioners, and advocates collaborate to plan these annual, one-day events in 400 communities across the United States and to date, the dreams of more than 75,000 children in foster care have come true as part of National Adoption Day events.

 Each year, National Adoption Day events draw media attention from local outlets all over the country, as well as nationwide media coverage.
 CCAI works with the National Adoption Day coalition to engage Members of Congress, the White House, governors, mayors, and other elected officials in this effort.
 Through these combined efforts approximately 5,000 children and youth find permanent, loving families on this special day every year.